Arijit Singh: 2015

-In 2015, Chinmayi Sripada recorded a romantic duet titled "Sooiyan", written by Irshad Kamil and Amit Trivedi, with Singh for the Bollywood film Guddu Rangeela.
-Arijit was the lead vocalist on the soundtrack of the 2015 film Dilwale singing "Janam Janam".
-He sang the duet song "Gerua" composed by Pritam and written by Amitabh Bhattacharya with Antara Mitra featuring Shah Rukh Khan and Kajol in the music video, which received a good response.
-He sang the dance song "Tukur Tukur" on the movie Dilwale also composed by Pritam and written by Bhattacharya which was also well received.
+In 2015, Singh recorded a romantic duet titled "Sooiyan", written by Irshad Kamil and Amit Trivedi, with Chinmayi Sripaada for the Bollywood film Guddu Rangeela.
+Arijit was the lead vocalist on the soundtrack of the 2015 film Dilwale singing "Janam Janam" with Antara Mitra, "Gerua" with Antara Mitra and the dance number "Tukur Tukur".
+All composed by Pritam and written by Amitabh Bhattacharya, the music videos featuring Shah Rukh Khan and Kajol, received a good response.

 Arijit completed shooting for his directorial debut in 2015.
 Titled Bhalobasar Rojnamcha, it is a Bengali feature film compiled with seven short films.
 Co-written by Singh, a work-in-progress version of the film has been sent to some film festivals abroad.

 2016

-In early 2016, Singh sang "Yeh Fitoor Mera" written by Swanand Kirkire composed by Amit Trivedi.
-Firstpost in its review spoke positively of the song calling it a trademark song from the Fitoor album.
+In early 2016, Singh sang "Yeh Fitoor Mera" written by Swanand Kirkire and composed by Amit Trivedi.
+Firstpost reviewed the song positively, calling it a trademark track from the Fitoor album.
 Firstpost also commended Singh's singing.
 Singh made his Gujarati debut with the song "Satrangi Re" from the film Wrong Side Raju.

-Some of his noteworthy Hindi songs of 2016 included "Soch Na Sake" which is a duet with Tulsi Kumar from the movie Airlift, composed by Amaal Mallik written by Kumaar, "Sanam Re" the title track of the movie Sanam Re, composed and written by Mithoon, "Bolna" from the movie Kapoor and Sons, and "Itni Si Baat Hain", a duet with Antara Mitra, composed by Pritam Chakraborty and written by Manoj Yadav.
+Some of his noteworthy Hindi songs of 2016 included "Soch Na Sake" which is a duet with Tulsi Kumar from the movie Airlift, composed by Amaal Mallik written by Kumaar, "Sanam Re" - the title track of the movie Sanam Re, composed and written by Mithoon, "Bolna" from the movie Kapoor and Sons, and "Itni Si Baat Hain", a duet with Antara Mitra, composed by Pritam Chakraborty and written by Manoj Yadav.

 Singh was the key vocalist on the Raaz Reboot soundtrack and sang "Lo Maan Liya" composed by Jeet Ganguly written by Kausar Munir from it.
 He also sang the haunting melody "Raaz Aakhein Teri" and "Yaad Hain Na" from the same film.

-He sang the duet "Dharkhaast" from the film, Shivaay with Sunidhi Chauhan, the music is composed by Mithoon the lyrics are penned by Sayeed Quadri.
-Daily News and Analysis in their review of song "Dharkhaast" commended Singh and Sunidhi's singing.
+He sang the duet "Dharkhaast" from the film, Shivaay with Sunidhi Chauhan, composed by Mithoon and lyrics penned by Sayeed Quadri.
+Daily News and Analysis in their review of the song "Dharkhaast" commended Singh and Sunidhi's singing.